yurinanakazato/yurinanakazato.github.io/_pages/talks.md

 [51th astronomical meeting for young researchers](https://astro-wakate.sakura.ne.jp/ss2021/), online

 ## Seminar
+2023.8: "Modeling of Optical emission lines and recent JWST observations",[ One-day workshop on galaxies in the era of JWST/ALMA](http://www-utap.phys.s.u-tokyo.ac.jp/naoki.yoshida/highz.html), The University of Tokyo

 2023.3: "Formation and evolution of star clusters and galaxies in the early Universe", UCLA